spectrochempy/spectrochempy/docs/gettingstarted/install/index.rst

-* Go to `Anaconda download page <https://www.anaconda.com/distribution/>`_ or `Miniconda download page <https://docs.conda.io/en/latest/miniconda.html>`_ to get one of these distribution.
+* Go to `Anaconda download page <https://www.anaconda.com/distribution/>`_ or `Miniconda download page <https://docs.conda.io/en/latest/miniconda.html>`_ to get one of these distributions.
-* Choose your platform and download one of the available installer, *e.g.*, the 3.7 or + version (up to now it has been tested upon 3.9).
+* Choose your platform and download one of the available installers, *e.g.*, the 3.7 or + version (up to now it has been tested upon 3.9).
 * Install the version which you just downloaded, following the instructions on the download page.